 Hilarious in Hindsight: When inducted into the Rock and Roll Hall of Fame, Roger Taylor said that it was just like getting a Ph.D.
 A few years later, Brian May actually got his Ph.D. in astrophysics.

-Ho Yay: Freddie Mercury and Roger Taylor: best friends, metrosexuals, exceptionally good with high falsetto vocals, party animals, heavy smokers (at least at some point) and drinkers.
+Ho Yay: Freddie Mercury and Roger Taylor: best friends, metrosexuals (and one of them actually queer), exceptionally good with high falsetto vocals, party animals, heavy smokers (at least at some point) and drinkers.
 It's probably no surprise that Freddie and Roger roomed together as college students.
 Need more proof?
 Just listen to unreleased track "Dog With a Bone".

 From Hot Space onwards, the band started to programme drum machines, which sometimes would complement Roger's playing (e.g., "Dancer") and sometimes would replace him completely (e.g., "Body Language").
 That creates a lot of confusion, even today, as sometimes Roger did play the part on an actual drum set but because of his precision and because of the mix (not as 'in your face' as in the 70's), people believe it's a machine.